-Voluntary Associate Minister Appointment Form for use within East Central Ontario Regional Council Community of Faith enters a v following: , inistry Personnel as described in this form and mutually agree to the Pastoral functions performed come under the oversight and discipline of Regional Council.
+Voluntary Associate Minister Appointment Form for use within East Central Ontario Regional Council Community of Faith enters a voluntary relationship with the following Ministry Personnel as described in this form and mutually agree to the following: Pastoral functions performed come under the oversight and discipline of Regional Council.
 Ministry Personnel named in the agreement may receive honoraria for weddings or funerals and for presiding and/or preaching in regular worship; however, there is no expectation of honoraria, stipend, or travel allowance from the Community of Faith to which they are accountable.
 All United Church of Canada Ministry Personnel who are performing marriages will be visibly related to a Community of Faith or Regional Council Recognized Ministry.
-All marriages will be registered in record books that remain the property of an ongoing Community of Faith or Regional Council Recognized Ministry.
-It is the joint responsibility of the Voluntary Associate Minister and the Community of Faith to renew the annual appointment and to return the forms to the office of the Executive Minister by March 31st.
+All marriages will be registered in record books that remain the property of an ongoing Community of Faith or Regional Council Recognized Minister and the Community of Faith to renew the annual appointment and to return the forms to the office of the Executive Minister by July 1st.
 VAM will be approved as part of the Annual Roll of the Regional Council.
-Name: Email address: Address: Telephone: Res: Bus: ☐ Retired ☐ Retained on the Roll Areas of Responsibility: (if applicable, annex a mutually agreed statement that outlines more than what is provided hereinabove) Please check all that apply: Pastoral care Weddings Coverage for incumbent Coverage for incumbent Marriage Registration Number # or Authorization # (if applicable): Coverage for incumbent Coverage for incumbe Approval by the Community of Faith (to be completed by Community of Faith passing the motion) The Official Board/Unified Board/Council of Date: Signed: Office Held: Date Racial Justice Training Date Sexual Abuse Prevention & Response Policy Training Date of Level 2 Police Check For Regional council office use only Approval by Regional Council: The East Central Ontario Regional Council Executive has approved the VAM application by motion (date of meeting).
-The appointment begins July 1, 2019 and finishes June 30, 2020.
-Date: Signed EM The user retention and disclosure of personal information from this form is done in compliance with privacy legislation including, but not limited to, the Personal Information Protection and Electronics Documents Act (2000)
+Name: Email address: Address: Telephone: Res: Bus: Retained on the Ro ılı Areas of Responsibility: Please check all that apply: (if applicable, annex a mutually agreed statement that outlines more than what is provided hereinabove) Please check all that apply: Marriage Registration Number # or Authorization # (if applicable): Coverage for incumbent Other (specify): Marriage Registrative Support for the Executive Minister (1-800-268-3781 ex.
+6152) Christian education Approval by the Community of Faith (to be completed by Community of Faith passing the motion) The Official Board/Unified Board/Council of Community of Faith Has received assurance that the marriages performed a) will be a pastoral function under the oversight and discipline of the Regional Council, and b) will be properly registered in records maintained by a pastoral charge of UCC and will comply with the provincial requirements. and approves the request of (name of member of Order of Ministry) To be recognized as a Voluntary Associate Minister of the Community of Faith.
+Date: Signed: Office Held: Date Racial Justice Training Date Sexual Abuse Prevention & Response Policy Training Date of Level 2 Police Check For Regional council of Approval by Regional Council of motion (date of meeting) uncil: The Eas st Central Ontario Regior nal Council Executive has approved the VAM application by intment begins July 1, 2022 and finishes June 30, 2023.
+Date: For R egional council office tive Minister: use only The user retention and disclosure of personal information from this form is done in compliance with privacy legislation including, but not limited to, the Personal Information Protection and Electronics Documents Act (2000)

-Please return application to the office of the Executive Minister (C/o Joel Miller, Program Assistant to Executive Minister 225 50th Ave, Lachine, Quebec, H8T 2T7, imiller@united-church.ca, 1.800.268.3781, extension 6152).
+Please return application to the office of the Executive Minister (C/o Joel Miller, Program Assistant to Executive Minister 225 50th Ave, Lachine, Quebec, H8T 2T7, jmiller@united-church.ca, 1.800.268.3781, extension 6152).